 Microsoft Power Automate is Microsoft's own automation platform, built to work directly inside Microsoft 365, SharePoint, and Dynamics.
 For a business already running its email, files, and CRM through Microsoft, Power Automate often requires less new setup than switching to a third-party tool, and some functionality is already included in existing Microsoft 365 subscriptions.

-| Starting price | From $15 USD per user/month (per-user plan), or from around $100 USD/month (per-flow plan) |
+| Starting price | From $15 USD per user/month (Premium plan), or from $150 USD/month per bot (Process plan for unattended RPA) |

 |---|---|